hyungccho/backbone_material/w7d2/backbone-view-ii.md

 ## `attributes`

-The `attributes` property of Backbone.View is a hash of attributes that will be set as the DOM elements properties.
+The `attributes` property of Backbone.View is a hash of attributes that will be set as the DOM element's properties.

 ```js
 BackboneExample.Views.ExampleForm = Backbone.View.extend({